OpenSLO/OpenSLO/README.md

 The intent of this document is to outline the OpenSLO specification.

-The goal of this project is to provide an open specification for defining and interfacing with SLOs to allow for a common, giving a set vendor-agnostic solution to defining and tracking SLOs.
-Platform specific implimentation details are purposefully excluded from the scope of this specification.
+The goal of this project is to provide an open specification for defining and interfacing with SLOs to allow for a common approach, giving a set vendor-agnostic solution to defining and tracking SLOs.
+Platform specific implementation details are purposefully excluded from the scope of this specification.

 ## Specification